Conference Associates at GDC 2012

 Become a Conference Associate!

-So your startup is "seriously underfunded," you're a starving student, you just want to lend a hand, or you just can't imagine yourself at GDC without hundreds of your friends.
-Whatever the reason, you may still be able to attend this premiere event.
-Are you willing to earn your attendance by doing about 20 hours of work with a fantastic group of people?
-Apply to volunteer as a Conference Associate (CA)!
+So your crowdfunding missed its target, you're a student with limited funds, your company won't send you, or you just want to lend a hand.
+Whatever the reason, you may still be able to attend this premiere event as a Conference Associate (CA)!
+Are you willing to earn your attendance by doing up to about 25 hours of work?
+Apply to be CA!

-GDC 2012 runs from Monday, March 5th, 2012 through Friday, March 9th, 2012.
-Conference Associates have pre-conference assignments and a required orientation dinner on Sunday, March 4th, 2012.
-If you are accepted into the program, you are needed from the start of your pre-conference assignments through the end of the conference on the evening of Friday, March 9th, 2012, so plan accordingly.
+GDC 2024 runs from Monday, March 18th through Friday, March 22nd.
+Conference Associates must attend a required orientation on Sunday, March 17th and may have work assignments that day.
+If you are accepted into the program, you are expected to be available from Sunday morning at 09:00 am through the end of the conference on Friday evening during conference hours.
+Plan accordingly so you have no work, school, or other conflicts during that time.

 To Apply:

-Simply click the application link at the bottom of this page and submit your application.
-You will be notified if you are accepted (or not) for our elite force by January 5th, 2012.
+Simply follow the instructions at the bottom of this page and submit your application.

 FAQ